CodeThreat/codethreat-github-action/README.md

 - `USERNAME` –  Your CodeThreat Account's username.

-- `PASSWORD` – Your CodeThreat Account's passowrd.
+- `PASSWORD` – Your CodeThreat Account's password.

+- `ORGNAME` – Your CodeThreat Account's orgname.

 - *`GITHUB_TOKEN` – It's provided by the github when action triggers.
 You do not need to add it separately from the secrets tab.